 LEED Certification: The FPC is registered as a LEED v3 BD+C project and is currently tracking Gold certification.
 This exceeds the minimum required LEED Silver by the ACUPCC and LEED Plus standard set forth by the Commonwealth of Massachusetts.

-Energy Use Reduction: Reduced Energy usage is a top priority at UMA.
-The FPC is too far away from the CHP Plant and so it will rely on purchased electricity and natural gas for the building’s systems.
-Geo-exchange was investigated, but found to be too expensive for the project’s capital budget.
-Basic ECMs included a high performance building enclosure with a 30% glass/ 70% solid wall ratio, high efficiency boilers, and a high efficiency MagLev chiller.
-Modeled energy use reduction is 25% over LEED v3 baseline.
-Energy use will be metered so that UMA can understand how the building is performing and make adjustments to improve performance.
+Energy Reduction: Reduced overall energy use is a top priority at UMA.
+The FPC relies solely on purchased electricity and natural gas for the building’s systems, because of its far-removed distance from the University’s CHP Plant.
+Geo-exchange was investigated, but ultimately ruled out because of its significantly greater demand for funds from the project’s capital budget.
+Basic energy conservation measures included a high performance building enclosure with a 30% glass to 70% solid wall ratio, high-efficiency boilers, and a cutting edge high-efficiency Magnetic Levitation-Bearing Chiller.
+The air-cooler reduces cooling energy use by up to 30%.
+It is an air-cooled system, eliminating the need for water or a cooling tower, and is essentially frictionless without the use of oil, reducing heat generation and oil-associated costs and maintenance.
+Modeled energy reduction for the building is 25% greater than the LEED V3 baseline.
+The project will continue to be metered to measure actual energy use to help UMA understand how the building is performing and make adjustments to improve performance.

-Materials: The building materials will have almost 30% Recycled Content, more than 20% Regional, and more than 50% Forest Stewardship Council (FSC) Certified Wood.
-To date, more than 95% of the construction waste is being recycled.
+Materials: The building is comprised of almost 30% recycled content, 10-20% sourced regionally, and more than 50% Forest Stewardship Council (FSC) Certified Wood.
+During construction, 95% generated waste was recycled.

-Indoor Environmental Quality: The entire UMA Campus became non-smoking as of July 1, 2013, demonstrating the University’s commitment to improved indoor air quality (IAQ).
-In addition, construction indoor air quality is being managed and low VOC materials have been specified and installed.
-Improved IAQ will be maintained during occupancy by the implementation of a Green Cleaning Program, which minimizes the use of toxic materials for cleaning.
+Indoor Environmental Air Quality: The entire UMA Campus became non-smoking as of July 1, 2013, demonstrating the University’s commitment to improved indoor air quality (IAQ).
+In addition, construction indoor air quality is being managed and low-VOC materials have been specified and installed.
+Improved IAQ will be maintained during occupancy by the implementation of the Green Cleaning Program, which minimizes the use of toxic products.